We believe there are better options available in this category, read below to learn what this software does well, and what they could do better. ⤵

 Personalized to your work and beautifully designed—Notion Mail is the only inbox that makes life simpler.

 Notion Mail is Notion's latest attempt to expand its product suite by adding email, but it’s not entirely original.
 You see, Notion acquired Skiff, an email client known for its privacy features.
-However, after the acquisition, Notion removed Skiff’s end-to-end encryption and integrated Gmail and Google Workspace instead, disappointing privacy-conscious users (2 million of them)/
+However, after the acquisition, Notion removed Skiff’s end-to-end encryption and integrated Gmail and Google Workspace instead, disappointing privacy-conscious users (2 million of them).

-Functionally, Notion Mail is essentially a Gmail wrapper with a Notion-inspired interface.
-It offers a cleaner, more minimalist experience than Gmail, with added AI features like referencing Notion pages while drafting emails.
+Notion Mail offers a cleaner, more minimalist experience than Gmail, with added AI features like referencing Notion pages while drafting emails.
 You can also create customizable inbox views using AI-powered labels, which can help organize your emails.
-However, it lacks deeper database integrations that many Notion enthusiasts hoped for (the general sentiment from users is that they are quite frustrated you cannot integrate Notion database items with your inbox).
+However, it lacks deeper database integrations that many Notion enthusiasts hoped for (the general sentiment from users is that they are quite frustrated that you cannot integrate Notion database items with your inbox).

 Curious how this app compares to others?